 New Perspective on Paul (Christian)

 The "New-Perspective on Paul," a term coined by James D.G.
 Dunn in 1982, is a movement closely connected with a surge of recent scholarly interest in studying the Bible in the context of other ancient texts, and the use of social-scientific methods to understand ancient culture.
 One of the first voices of this perspective to challenge the historic assumptions about Paul was W.D.
 Davies who interpreted Paul within the framework of his Pharisee theology (Paul and Rabbinic Judaism: Some Rabbinic Elements in Pauline Theology, 1948).
 Not until the 1960s did this conviction take hold and a number of Christian scholars embraced the "new perspective."
 (See also the article on this subject at Wikipedia.)
-Representatives of this viewpoint include Krister Stendahl (Paul Among Jews and Gentiles, 1977), E. P. Sanders (Paul and Palestinian Judaism, 1977), Stanley K. Stowers (Rereading Romans: Justice, Jews and Gentiles, 1994) and John Gager (Reinventing Paul, 2000).
+Representatives of this viewpoint include Krister Stendahl (Paul Among Jews and Gentiles, 1977), E. P. Sanders (Paul and Palestinian Judaism, 1977), Stanley K. Stowers (Rereading Romans: Justice, Jews and Gentiles, 1994), N.T.
+Wright (What Saint Paul Really Said, 1997) and John Gager (Reinventing Paul, 2000).

 Gager summarizes the general principles of this school of thought as:

 · Paul did not change religions or invent a new religion.

 · Paul did not repudiate the Torah and circumcision.

 · Paul did not teach Gods rejection of the Jews.